JeffreyYu2018/personal-websitev3/source/_posts/settling-into-acc-cheap-food-fancy-food-and-expired-food.md

 > ###### *Speaking of dorms, WOW was my room nice!
 We were literally staying in a hotel, plus I had the unique added advantage of being in a dingle! (one person living in a room designed for a double) Considering the quality of the room and the sheer amount of people living in China, I felt guilty being spoiled as a foreigner ... for about the first five minutes.*

-# Settling in: a rocky road
+# Settling in: the rocky road begins

 ## Setting up the essentials